 £8 per month plans

-Similarly, around the £8 per month price point, there are also a number of alternative deals.
-Some of these alternatives have a shorter 30-day contract, giving you more flexibility than Vodafone Basics.
+At the £8 per month price point, Vodafone is currently offering a Basics plan with unlimited minutes, unlimited texts and 3GB of data.
+This compares fairly strongly to the rest of the market, though some alternative deals have a shorter 30-day contract, giving you more flexibility than Vodafone Basics.

 The following table shows some alternatives to Vodafone’s £8 Basics plan: